NodeBE4/opinion/_posts/2022-10-24-EnclavedMicrostate.md

 ----- __903.1__ -----2022-10-29 02:05:58+08:00:

-The first known appearance of Hong Xiuquan (the Taiping Heavenly King) in the written record is in a Kentucky missionary gazette from 1847.
+The first known appearance of Hong Xiuquan (the Taiping Heavenly King) in the written record is in a missionary gazette from 1847 printed in Kentucky.
 Issachar Roberts, a Tennesseean missionary whom Hong studied with for a few months in 1846, sent back a letter to friends in the US about how remarkable it was that he had met a man who had converted to Christianity after a series of visions, which Roberts himself believed to be fully genuine.
+Hong would not reappear in the textual record until 1851, when Hong Rengan (a cousin who had briefly accompanied Hong Xiuquan with Roberts) wrote a short testimony of his experiences.

 ----- __903.2__ -----2022-10-29 02:15:35+08:00: